nodejs/package-maintenance/docs/drafts/2fa.md

 The below options all center around an idea that a CI job would make a request to a pre-configured somewhat-secret URL, which would trigger a notification to the maintainer, whereby they could enter the OTP.

-It's worth noting, that there are already existing commercial system thsat are used in enterprise settings to provide a second factor via mobile notifications, calls and SMS.
+It's worth noting, that there are already existing commercial system that are used in enterprise settings to provide a second factor via mobile notifications, calls and SMS.
 However these systems are complex and likely too expensive for small OSS teams and sole maintainers.

+The major benefit of this is that this works today, with existing tooling (at least a POC level) and does not depend on any third party action (even if it could potentially be helpful).

 Possible complications: